tkuester/taky/README.md

  * Requires no SQlite / databases!
 (For now!)
  * Only one version away from having systemd scripts!
  * Tools spit backtraces out instead of giving a nice error message!
+ * Stupid fast for no good reason!
+Routes 1000 packets / second on an old Core i5-2500k!

 ## Requirements